How Trainerrr handles your data

 |---|---|---|---|

-| Account information | Account email used for sign-up, sign-in, and password reset | Required to create and access an account | Used for account access, security, and password recovery |
+| Account information | Account email used for sign-up, sign-in, and password reset | Required to create and access an account | Lets you sign in, protect your account, and reset your password |

-| Profile details | Optional display name stored in user metadata | Optional | Used to personalize the profile experience inside the app |
+| Profile details | Optional display name stored in user metadata | Optional | Shows your chosen name on your profile |

-| Profile image | Optional avatar image uploaded by the user | Optional | Used to display the user’s avatar in the app |
+| Profile image | Optional avatar image uploaded by the user | Optional | Shows your avatar in the app |

-| Workout, nutrition, and goal data | Workout plans, workout logs, goals, exercise selections, reps, weights, calories burned, food names, servings, calories, macros, fiber, and sugar | Used only when these features are used | Used to power necessary planning, workout logging, nutrition logging, and progress history |
+| Workout, nutrition, and goal data | Workout plans, workout logs, goals, exercise selections, reps, weights, calories burned, food names, servings, calories, macros, fiber, and sugar | Used only when these features are used | Provides workout planning, logging, food tracking, and progress history |

-| MCP and ChatGPT app requests | Workout, nutrition, target, journal, progress-check-in, and image-reference details users choose to send through the connected MCP client | Optional | Used only to complete the requested Trainerrr action for the signed-in account |
+| MCP and ChatGPT app requests | Workout, food, target, journal, progress check-in, and image reference details users choose to send through the connected MCP client | Optional | Completes the requested Trainerrr action for the signed-in account |

-| User-created exercise content | Custom exercise entries created by the user | Optional | Used to support personal exercise libraries and search |
+| User-created exercise content | Custom exercise entries created by the user | Optional | Adds the exercise to your personal library and search results |

 Food search uses Open Food Facts nutrition data.
 Selected foods are saved to the user’s account so they can be reused in future logs.
 MCP clients only receive the tool results needed for the request the user made.